vzool/docs/api/reference.md

 | `lang`        | Include translation information
 | `q`           | Search for items that matches the given string in any of their fields*
 | `groups`      | Groups the items by one or more fields
-| `joins`       | Joins the result with another collection using SQL Joins
 | `activity_skip` | Disable activity logging for the request

 ### Metadata